 Do you have a map of the ride and gps track?
 Yes click here to download a pdf map, click here for a gps track.

 How well marked is the route?
-There is standard trail signage but there will not be any signs specific to this ride.
+There is standard trail signage and a few temporary signs specific to this ride at key intersections.
 That said there are a few variations on the ride, so know where you’re going.
 Ultimately if you stay on the Tahoe Rim Trail heading south you will get to Toads… eventually!

 Why does TAMBA put on this ride?
 Wouldn’t this be the most awesome Enduro race ever?
 We put this ride on every year as a member benefit and to showcase the amazing riding in Tahoe.
 Please be courteous to all other trail users, this is not a race!
 Tell them what you are doing and how badass it is.
-We do not have the appropriate permits to make this a race so it is a free member ride with a cheap shuttle offered at discount.
 Have fun, we want to create lasting experiences.

 Where to Stay Hotels/Motels : Check here for a list of hotels.
 We recommend the following hotels: Inn By the Lake Cedar Pines Resort Motel 6 (dog friendly) Tahoe Seasons Resort, Tahoe Beach Retreat.